dmpstats/Avian_Cluster_Detection/README.md

 - Specifying values other than NULL for either the **Clustering Start** or **End Timepoints** will result in outputs containing partially clustered location events.

+- The Weiszfeld geometric median provides a more robust calculation of cluster centroids, which makes them less susceptible to the influence of outlier cluster locations.
+This stands in contrast to standard centroid calculation methods, such as `sf::st_centroid()`, which relies on the mean of cluster locations.

 ### MoveApps Worflow Dependencies